San Antonio DWI Defense

 The driver’s license hearing is just the first step in protecting your rights after you have been arrested for DWI.
-An experienced DWI attorney knows that we can not only try and prevent your license suspension but many times more importantly we are able to utilize this administrative procedure to assist in your defense of the criminal case.
-In some cases the results of the hearing can be transcribed to assist in pointing out weaknesses in the state’s case or point out inconsistencies in an officer’s testimony.
+An experienced DWI attorney knows that we can not only try and prevent your license suspension but many times more importantly, we are able to utilize this administrative procedure to assist in your defense of the criminal case.
+In some cases, the results of the hearing can be transcribed to assist in pointing out weaknesses in the state’s case or point out inconsistencies in an officer’s testimony.

-Summary of DWI Offenses in Texas
+DWI Offenses in Texas

 Second DWI Offense (Class A Misdemeanor):

 - a fine of up to $4000.00